a2937/godot-docs/classes/class_@gdscript.rst

 :ref:`Resource<class_Resource>` **load** **(** :ref:`String<class_String>` path **)**

 Returns a :ref:`Resource<class_Resource>` from the filesystem located at the absolute ``path``.
 Unless it's already referenced elsewhere (such as in another script or in the scene), the resource is loaded from disk on function call, which might cause a slight delay, especially when loading large scenes.
 To avoid unnecessary delays when loading something multiple times, either store the resource in a variable or use :ref:`preload<class_@GDScript_method_preload>`.
+This method is equivalent of using :ref:`ResourceLoader.load<class_ResourceLoader_method_load>` with :ref:`ResourceLoader.CACHE_MODE_REUSE<class_ResourceLoader_constant_CACHE_MODE_REUSE>`.

 \ **Note:** Resource paths can be obtained by right-clicking on a resource in the FileSystem dock and choosing "Copy Path", or by dragging the file from the FileSystem dock into the current script.